The expert network model explained

 Most large clients have contracts with multiple expert networks, to get a wide selection of experts.
 However, the use of multiple networks is limited by administrative costs and poor market transparency.

-In addition, emailing with multiple networks risks exposing your project data, and it is difficult to reconcile with personal data legislations (e.g. the GDPR).
+In addition, emailing with multiple networks risks exposing your project data, and it is difficult to reconcile with personal data legislation (e.g. the GDPR).
 Read about GDPR considerations and reported challenges.

 The future of expert insights